 Any attempt to exercise undue influence over the IRB or any other HRPP unit should be reported as follows:

-- An IRB or HRPP unit staff or faculty member who experiences undue influence should first report the occurrence to the IRB or unit chair or director, who will attempt to mediate or resolve the concern, in consultation with an IRB or unit chair, Deputy Institutional Official (DIO) or IO as necessary or appropriate.
+- An IRB or HRPP unit staff or faculty member who experiences undue influence should first report the occurrence to the IRB or unit chair or director, who will attempt to mediate or resolve the concern, in consultation with an IRB or unit chair, the HRPP Director, the Deputy Institutional Official (DIO) or the IO as necessary or appropriate.

-- An IRB or HRPP unit chair who experiences undue influence should first report the occurrence to the DIO, who will attempt to mediate or resolve the concern, in consultation with the IO as necessary or appropriate.
+- An IRB or HRPP unit chair who experiences undue influence should first report the occurrence to the HRPP Director, who will attempt to mediate or resolve the concern, in consultation with the DIO and/or IO as necessary or appropriate.

 - Any individual who believes that undue influence is being exerted by an official in one of the above reporting chains, or who believes that the undue influence has not been appropriately or timely resolved, should report to the next higher level in the reporting chain and ultimately to the Office of the Vice President and General Counsel or the Health System Legal Office.

 - In addition individuals who wish to report an incident of undue influence and remain anonymous may report through the Compliance Hotline.